ScottBeeson/polyclone/README.md

 What it does
 -------
 The batch file simply creates a new folder with the name you enter.
-It then scans the following files, line-by-line, rewriting them to the new folder after having replaced any instance of ${NAME} with the name you specified.
+It then scans all the files and writes them line by line to the target folder, replacing any instance of ${NAME} with the target name.
+It also checks for filenames that match the seed and renames them appropriately.
+For instance, /seed/seed.html will be written to /target/target.html.
+All other files will retain their name.

- - &lt;element name&gt;.html
- - &lt;element name&gt;.css
- - demo.html
- - index.html
- - readme.md
- - bower.json

 Notes